geosolutions-it/geonetwork-manager/README.md

 ## Compatibility

-The latest version (1.4) supports both GN2.10 and GN3.
+The latest version (1.4) supports GN2.6, GN2.8, GN2.10 and GN3.

 Version 1.3 moved compatibility from the older GN2.6 and GN2.8 to GN2.10, which introduced a new authorization mechanism and some differences in the services URLs.
 If you need to talk to a GN2.10, you'd better use the newer 1.4 version.

 Version 1.2 supported GN2.6 and GN2.8.